- What is SUSE Cloud?

 SUSE Cloud enables organizations to set up and manage their own private clouds.
 It is made up of the following components:

 - SUSE Cloud administration server: The SUSE Cloud administration server sets up the cloud and configures and provisions the SUSE Cloud control, compute and storage nodes.

-- SUSE Cloud compute and storage nodes: A SUSE Cloud installation is made up of multiple SUSE Cloud compute and storage nodes.
-These nodes are the physical servers that are managed by SUSE Cloud.
-They are either used to host virtual machines for workloads running in the private cloud, integrates with VMware vCenter or to host block or object storage.
+- SUSE Cloud compute nodes: These are the physical servers that are managed by SUSE Cloud.
+They are either used to host KVM and Xen virtual machines for workloads running in the private cloud or integrate with VMware vCenter.

 By using SUSE Cloud to deploy and manage enterprise-ready cloud infrastructure and services you can: